-The Company entered into a non-cancellable operating lease of a manufacturing facility located in Gardena, CA commencing January 1, 2015 and ending on February 28, 2019.
-The base rent of the facility at the commencement date was \$29,648 per month, which annually increases by 3%.
-Rent expense for the years ended December 31, 2017 and 2016 was \$377,443 and \$321,598, respectively.
+The Company entered into a non-cancellable operating lease of a manufacturing facility located in Gardena, CA, which commenced on January 1, 2015 with initial term of 4 years.
+The base rent of the facility at the commencement date was \$29,648 per month, which annually increased by 3%.
+In March 2019, the lease was amended to extend the lease term for another 4 years through February 2023 ("extension agreement").
+The base rent of the extension agreement lease will be \$31,652 in the first year, \$34,457 the second, \$35,835 the third, and 37,261 in the fourth year.
+The extension agreement is a "Net Lease" requiring the Company to pay real property taxes associated to this facility.